Arts peer nominations

 - specialist expertise in one or more art form

 - work experience within an arts related profession, including marketing, production, arts management or arts administration

-Nominations from peers with experience in Aboriginal arts practice, remote and regional arts practice, youth and disability sector knowledge are encouraged.
+Nominations from peers with experience in Aboriginal arts practice, remote and regional arts practice or youth and disability sector knowledge are encouraged.

 How to nominate a peer

 The register is reviewed annually.
 Nominations have closed for this year.